 Sometimes, divorces simply happen.
 People grow apart, communication breaks down, and no single person is to blame for the end of the relationship.
 Other times, however, one spouse’s behavior contributes significantly to the demise of the relationship.
 Whether the at-fault spouse engages in an extramarital affair, commits domestic violence, has an alcohol or drug abuse problem, or inflicts extreme cruelty on the victimized spouse, these and several other situations can provide grounds for a “fault” divorce in New Jersey.
 When you are considering filing for a fault-based divorce, it is important to note that citing fault is unlikely to influence determinations regarding child support, alimony, or equitable distribution of assets.
 However, if you can sufficiently demonstrate that your spouse has an addiction, or you obtain a restraining order as a result of domestic abuse, this may significantly impact your child custody arrangement.

-The experienced divorce and family law attorneys at Del Sardo & Montanari help clients to navigate through every stage of the divorce process.
+The experienced divorce and family law attorneys at The Montanari Law Group help clients to navigate through every stage of the divorce process.
 Whether you intend to file for a fault or no-fault divorce in New Jersey, we will utilize our considerable knowledge and resources to help you achieve the most favorable resolution.
 Through our work with thousands of clients in Wayne, Totowa, Clifton, Montclair, and throughout Passaic and Essex counties, we have earned a reputation for the aggressive advocacy and unwavering support that we provide to our clients.
-Our family law practice is led by founding partner Darren J. Del Sardo, a well-respected legal resource who has been featured in numerous prominent publications and media outlets, including The New York Times, NJ.com, and ABC News.
-When you come to us with your case, we will first listen to develop an understanding of your specific circumstances and critical objectives.
 We will then work tirelessly to reach outcomes that serve your best interests.